-FAQs
+Internet Exchange FAQs

-Reduces network equipment needed and eliminates hops
+• Reduces the network equipment needed and eliminates hops

 IX comprises of:

-Internet ExchangeEquinix Internet Exchange enables customers to exchange internet traffic through public peering. port (includes Cross Connect to IX); available port speeds are 1, 10, and 100 Gbps
+• Internet Exchange port (includes Cross Connect to IX); available port speeds are 1, 10, and 100 Gbps

-As required, IX also includes a Metro ConnectEquinix Metro Connect services provide direct, dedicated, carrier-grade network links between customers in one IBX data center and partners in another IBX within the same metro.
-This gives you highly reliable, extremely low-latency communication, system integration, and data exchange at no additional charge, depending on data center location and proximity to the IX platform.
+• As required, IX also includes a Metro Connect at no additional charge, depending on data center location and proximity to the IX platform.

 Yes.
-Equinix IX provides a layer 2 ethernet switch fabric over which networks can exchange IP traffic.
+Equinix IX provides a Layer 2 Ethernet switch fabric over which networks can exchange IP traffic.

 Yes.
 All connections to Equinix IX are over Ethernet.
-Our policies limit participants to a single MAC address per port, and do not allow layer 2 protocols such as Spanning Tree to be shared between customer devices over the Equinix switching fabric.
+Our policies limit participants to a single MAC address per port, and do not allow Layer 2 protocols such as Spanning Tree to be shared between customer devices over the Equinix switching fabric.

 Yes.
 The feature supports IPv6.
 MLPE route server changes the next-hop IPv6 address to the Black Hole host (example 2001:2:4115:240) if your prefixes are tagged with BGP community 65535:666.
 The Black Hole host then responds to IPv6 Neighbor Discovery.